RosameliaCarioni/word_predictor/README.md

 | **Mobile Text**       | Corpus of mobile messages          | 932.2 MB | This dataset is used in the paper: [Mining, analyzing, and modeling text written on mobile devices](https://www.cambridge.org/core/journals/natural-language-engineering/article/mining-analyzing-and-modeling-text-written-on-mobile-devices/A60B599D7E92B5DB9CBDE243A80626C3) by K. Vertanen and P.O.
 Kristensoon |
 | **Twitter**        | Tweets data              | 583.1 MB | [Rpubs - Twitter Data](https://rpubs.com/NAyako/1036093)             |

+### Preprocessing
+All datasets were pre-processed to clean and standardize the text data.
+The preprocessing scripts are available in the `data_processing/` directory, and the cleaned datasets are stored in `data/clean_data/`.

 ## Run the word predictor